SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.1.
 Edition
-An edition of Open Summer Of Code
+An edition of Open Summer Of Code.

 _attributes:_ \
 **year**: the year in which the edition took place, primary key \